Soaring high in the sky, Italy's majestic Dolomites play host to our

 terrain soaring peaks provide dramatic walls and towering heights.

 On this great itinerary, you’ll explore two very different areas in the Dolomites: the Veneto and the South Tyrol – both surrounded by dramatic mountains!
-Begin in the refined town of Cortina d’Ampezzo – a chic Venetian town, full of high-end boutiques along a pedestrian walk-street through the center of town.
+Begin in the refined town of Cortina d’Ampezzo – a chic alpine town, full of high-end boutiques along a pedestrian walk-street through the center of town.
 At the end of your trek, you’ll arrive in the quaint villages of Alta Badia, a string of six villages in the Val Badia, or Badia Valley.
 The culture here is a combination of Austrian – from the Austro-Hungarian Empire, Italian – by acquisition, and Ladin – the native culture that dates back to Roman times.
 Little did you know this trip would also offer you so much cultural diversity!

 Hiking in and traversing between these two regions, you’ll have ample opportunity to enjoy the diverse geology and geography of the Dolomites as well.
 From lunar landscapes of dolomite rock, to lush meadows carpeted with wildflowers, to forests of mugo pine and larch trees, there is a different vista around every corner.
 And along the way you’ll be treated to stays in charming rifugi (mountain inns), with comfortable accommodations and hearty Dolomite cuisine!